Back to Blog

 There’s no single “best” service.
 Match the tool to what you actually do.

 For most people who share files regularly, FileGrab’s link-first approach saves time.
 Get the link, share it, upload when ready.
-No waiting, no ads, encryption when you need it.
+No waiting, no ads, no signup required for recipients, and encryption when you need it.

 Try FileGrab - Get your link in seconds.